 - Raw meat & Poultry – If not cared for appropriately, raw meat and poultry can carry salmonella and other bacteria

-- Processed Foods – Stop to thing how this can have too many additives and preservatives like sulfites, sulfates, nitrites, nitrates, etc.
+- Processed Foods – Stop to think about how this can have too many additives and preservatives like sulfites, sulfates, nitrites, nitrates, etc.

 We would love to hear from you, are there any other essential parrot care best practices you want to share?
 Let us know and comment below!